tektechnologies/Instructor-Prep/201/class-05.md

     16  *11    +     8*    1
           B     +     8         = B8(Hexadecimal )

-## Note it is ok, if you can not computate these values by memory
+## Note it is ok, if you can not compute these values by memory

 - the google will have resources that will aid in translating values back and forth.